michaelterrefortes/rummy-game-project2/README.md

 ### 801-18-9110
 ### CCOM4029-001 Prof. Patricia Ordonez
 ### This program is a Rummy game with GUI
+### In order to start the game you need to run the file Proj2.java

 # JDK Version that I used on my computer is 15.0.2